yroffin/grbl-cnc32/README.md

 # grbl-cnc32

 Simple controller for my RS-CNC32, this Grbl controller runs on a ESP32.

 Swagger here : https://yroffin.github.io/grbl-cnc32/swagger-ui

 Work based on https://github.com/mstrens/grbl_controller_esp32.

 Thanks to https://github.com/mstrens for his initial work.

+dependencies
+* webui i angular 2.x based (with no CORS enabled).
+* ArduinoJson and TFT_eSPI_ms on firmware part

 # features and todos

 ## feature

+* firmware
   * move your tools on each axis with TFT or a nunchuk
   * order homing, set coordinate ...
   * get usefull statistics (logs, GRBL output)
   * mount a SDCARD and print your GCODE files
   * handle GRBL admin order (reset, alarm ...)
+  * ntp connect to obtain local time
   * wifi and rest server support
     * all configuration handle by api rest (read and write)
+    * try a list a access point
-* ntp connect to obtain local time
+  * local serial simulation for developpment
+* webui
+    * all feature can be reach from this ui
+    * graphic positionning
+    * load stl files
+    * upload gcode files

 ## todo

-* design telnet feature
-* slack alerting, or any other kind of tools
+* edit gcode directly a sdcard

 # api